GiorgioMB/UniversityProjects/README.md

 - **Description**: A collection of projects done in collaboration with BAINSA, BSDSA and BSML, reflecting my engagement with data science and machine learning.
 - **Key Learnings**: Hyperparameters optimization, Feature Map explanation, Sequential Model architecture.

-### Sentiment Analysis for Financial Headlines using BERT
+### Sentiment Analysis of Financial Headlines using BERT
 - **Description**: This project involves using the BERT model for sentiment analysis of financial headlines, offering insights into market trends and investor sentiment.
 -  **Key Learnings**: Familiarising with BERT, Employing Cross Validation.